GusBedasi/GusBedasi/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### About

--  **Learning :** Full-Stack Development :NodeJS, ReactJS, Python and shell scripting
+-  **Learning :** Full-Stack Development :NodeJS, ReactJS; Scripting and hacking: Python and shell scripting
 -  **Languages :** Python e JavaScript
 -  **Hobbies :** Pentest, development, Competitive programming and chess
 -  **Fact :** Love to learn about development and hacking